adrianadepalma/Teaching-github/README.md

 >*Clone*  -- copy a repo, to which you have access, to your own computer.

-**3. Make a change to the poem.**
+**3. Make a change**

 With the repo on your machine, you can now make changes to it.
 Open the `script.md` file and adapt the poem to your liking.
 Or if you want to write your own poem or anything else, add anything to `script.md`.

 **4. Commit and sync this repo**

 Now you've made a change to `script.md`, you'll see the GUI tell you what changes you have made.
 Commit your change with a message e.g. "I made the poem better".
 Then click the sync button in the top-right corner and check your copy online: `https://github.com/[YOUR ACCOUNT NAME]/Teaching-github`.
-Also check our the history of `script.md` online or on your GUI.
+Also check out the history of `script.md` online or on your GUI.

 >*Commit*  -- A change with a message (e.g. corrected infinite loop in myscript.sh) that can then be pushed to GitHub.
 All changes made must be committed in order to sync them.